kusamanetwork/userguide/docs/index.md

 Everyone!

-Those who participated in the Polkadot sales can claim a proportional amount of KSMA through [this claims process](https://claims.kusama.network/).
+Those who participated in the Polkadot sales can claim a proportional amount of KSM through [this claims process](https://claims.kusama.network/).

-For those who didn’t participate in the Polkadot sale, KSMA are publicly available upon genesis through a faucet.
+For those who didn’t participate in the Polkadot sale, KSM are publicly available after genesis through a faucet.
 Find out more here.

-Public projects that need more KSMA can request them by emailing projects@kusama.network.
+Public projects that need more KSM can request them by emailing projects@kusama.network.

-As a KSMA holder, you will be able to interact with all the features of Kusama network such as staking (validating and nominating), participating in governance, voting for council members, parachain auctions and all other interactions.
+As a KSM holder, you will be able to interact with all the features of Kusama network such as staking (validating and nominating), participating in governance, voting for council members, parachain auctions and all other interactions.

 ## Launch date
 Kusama will likely be launched by the community this summer 2019.
 Stay tuned!